3dcitydb/3dcitydb-docs/source/impexp/db-operations/db-index.rst

      - | GMLID, GMLID_CODESPACE
      - | ADDRESS

-The result of an index operation is reported in the console window as shown below.
+The result of an index operation is reported in the console window.
 For instance, :numref:`impexp_gui_indexes_status_report_fig` shows the result of a status query on both spatial and normal indexes.
 The status *ON* means that the corresponding index is enabled.